tianheg/til/css/style-multiple-elements-with-a-css-class.md

-# Style Multiple Elements with a CSS Class
+# Style Multiple Elements With A CSS Class

 ```html
 <head>